 Congratulations on passing the CDR’s National Registration Exam for dietitians!
 You are now a Registered Dietitian through the CDR, but you must still become a licensed dietitian (LD) in Iowa in order to legally work in the state.
-The fee for initial licensure is $120, payable via check or money order to the Iowa Board of Dietetics.
-Along with your completed Application for Dietetic Licensure and the fee, submit:
+Apply online and pay the fee for initial licensure ($120).

 Maintaining Your Iowa Dietitian Licensing

 You must renew your license to practice dietetics with the Iowa Board of Dietetics every two years.
-Download and print the Renewal of an Iowa Dietitian License form.
-The renewal fee is $120, payable via check or money order to the Iowa Board of Dietetics.
+Renew online and pay the renewal fee of $120.
 During each two-year licensing period, you must complete 30 hours of continuing professional education (CPE).
 This CPE must be related to the profession of dietetics.
 Any CDR-approved CPE qualifies as approved under the Iowa Board of Dietetics.
 Approved forms of CPE include:

 Keep records of your CPE, as you may be selected to be randomly audited by the Board.